minio/minio/docs/config/README.md

 ### Healing

 Healing is enabled by default.
 The following configuration settings allow for more staggered delay in terms of healing.
 The healing system by default adapts to the system speed and pauses up to '1sec' per object when the system has `max_io` number of concurrent requests.
-It is possible to adjust the `max_delay` and `max_io` values thereby increasing the healing speed.
-The delays between each operation of the healer can be adjusted by the `mc admin config set alias/ max_delay=1s` and maximum concurrent requests allowed before we start slowing things down can be configured with `mc admin config set alias/ max_io=30` .
+It is possible to adjust the `max_sleep` and `max_io` values thereby increasing the healing speed.
+The delays between each operation of the healer can be adjusted by the `mc admin config set alias/ heal max_sleep=1s` and maximum concurrent requests allowed before we start slowing things down can be configured with `mc admin config set alias/ heal max_io=30` .
 By default the wait delay is `1sec` beyond 10 concurrent operations.
 This means the healer will sleep *1 second* at max for each heal operation if there are more than *10* concurrent client requests.

 In most setups this is sufficient to heal the content after drive replacements.
-Setting `max_delay` to a *lower* value and setting `max_io` to a *higher* value would make heal go faster.
+Setting `max_sleep` to a *lower* value and setting `max_io` to a *higher* value would make heal go faster.

 ```
 ~ mc admin config set alias/ heal